 Caroline Styne was raised in Los Angeles and began her work in the food service industry in 1989 when, at the age of 22, she co-founded Basically Baked Inc., producing and distributing specialty foods to retail accounts nation-wide.
 By 1994, she was managing restaurants and teamed with celebrated restaurateur Sean MacPherson at Jones, in Hollywood.
 While there, she was introduced to Suzanne Goin.
 The meeting was life-changing for both and led to the opening of their flagship restaurant, Lucques, in 1998.
-With Goin’s culinary talent and Styne’s business acumen they made a formidable creative team.
+With Suzanne’s culinary talent and Caroline’s business acumen they made a formidable creative team.

 The restaurant met with instant success and their efforts helped her partner to be recognized as one of Food and Wine magazine’s “Best New Chefs” 1999.
 Lucques received praise from Condé Nast Traveler, Gourmet, Bon Appétit and Saveur, including a prestigious 3 star review by the Los Angeles Times.
-Styne has served as the restaurant’s sommelier and wine buyer from the beginning, and has received multiple Awards of Excellence from Wine Spectator magazine.
+Caroline has served as the restaurant’s sommelier and wine director from the beginning, and has received multiple Awards of Excellence from Wine Spectator magazine.

-The partners’ second endeavor was A.O.C., the ground-breaking wine bar and restaurant located on West Third Street in Los Angeles.
-The restaurant features 50 wines served by the glass and small plates of food served family-style.
-A.O.C. and its wine list have received numerous favorable reviews, receiving three stars from the Los Angeles Times and named one of Conde Nast Traveler’s“50 hot tables.”
-Styne’s wine list was named “best new wine list” by Food & Wine magazine for 2003.
-As at Lucques, the wine list at A.O.C. has received awards from Wine Spectator.
+The partners’ second endeavor was a.o.c., located on West Third Street in Los Angeles in 2002, featuring the groundbreaking concept of Caroline’s selections of inspired wines by the glass and Suzanne’s small plates menu.
+In its opening year, the restaurant received numerous favorable reviews and was named one of Conde Nast Traveler’s“50 hot tables and “best new wine list” by Food & Wine magazine.
+As at Lucques, the wine list at a.o.c. has received awards from Wine Spectator magazine.

 Caroline Styne is married to Michael Kohn, a contemporary art dealer and owner of the Michael Kohn Gallery in Los Angeles.
 They have a daughter, Olivia and a son, Jules.